Shanghai Gold Exchange Au(T+D) Weekly Delivery and Daily Settlement Volume Trends

 The Shanghai Gold Exchange reports gold deliveries from vaults on a weekly basis (on a one week delayed basis).
 The cummulative weekly year to date deliveries for 2013, 2014 and 2015 reports are plotted below.

 The full year gold deliveries from vault from 2008 to 2015 (year to date) follow:

-An example of the Chinese langauge report showing delivery volume from vault is presented below.
+An example of the weekly Chinese language report showing delivery volume from vault is presented below.
 The image below was taken from p.
-7 of the 14 June 2013 report (available 21 June 2013) which can be found in the weekly Chinese language reports page, the location where weekly Chinese language reports can be accessed.
+7 of the 14 June 2013 report (available 21 June 2013) which can be found in the SGE Site in the weekly quote update section (direct link is not available).

 Data on daily delivery from vault is not available in any SGE report -- the quantitly labeled as delivery volume on the SGE English language pages should be understood as "settlement volume" and is definitely NOT delivery volume from vault.